wpexpertsio/new-user-approve/readme.txt

 * add an options screen

 = 1.2.6 =
-* fix for 3.1 to include the deprecated code for user search
+* fix to include the deprecated code for user search

 = 1.2.5 =
 * add french translation